MahmoudMabrok/Sheet/Room.md

 # using Same Entity for two Tables
 I was need to store list of favourite movies, there was some ideas to do this
-1. add a field in Entity to specify it as Favourite and use a query to get these favo
+1. add a **field** in Entity to specify it as Favourite and use a query to get these favourite
-2. duplicate same Entity as different table
+2. **duplicate** same Entity as different table

 Let's analyze both